mmertama/Gempyre/README.md

 ```

 Q: How to do multiple `Gempyre::FrameComposer` in a single draw?
 My second draw is not visible</br>
 A: Do you call erase?
-See `GempyreCanvas::draw_completed above.
+See `CanvasElement::draw_completed above.
 You may also try to call your drawn in a `Ui::after` timer with 0ms delay, that should ensure the correct drawing order.

 Q: Why my dynamic HTML `<select>` does not work with numbers?</br>
 A: The UI select uses strings, and hence the values has to be _quoted_ strings.